 Addiction and Anxiety

 For the same reasons that harmful addictions can lead very quickly to depression they can also lead to anxiety.
-Indeed, given what an addiction can do to an executive or professional it would be surprising if addiction did not lead to anxiety and depression.
+Indeed, given what an addiction can do to a leader or executive, it would be surprising if addiction did not lead to anxiety and depression.

 See the section on Anxiety.